About Us

 2. We will, however, carefully read all comments and questions submitted to us and, as we deem best, we will write general posts concerning the various topics.

-You can learn more about us by reading our bios (below), but just to give you a tiny peek behind the scenes … we fully expect Dave to do more of the substantive posts because a) he is far more experienced than Tara; and b) he is not currently homeschooling two small children.
+You can learn more about us by reading our bios (below), but just to give you a tiny peek behind the scenes … we fully expect Dave to do more of the substantive posts because a) he is far more experienced than Tara; and b) he is not currently homeschooling two children.
 That being said, we will be reviewing each other’s posts before they go live and we hope our team effort will be a blessing to you.
 And again, you are always welcome to contact us via email, FaceBook, or simply leaving a comment on a blog post.

 Great to meet you!